 Most people inhale air between 10 and 14 times per minute, which means they have a superficial breathing.
 The ideal would be to inhale air 6 times per minute.
 Therefore, another very effective vagal stimulation technique consists in breathing deeply.

-The diaphragmatic breathing in particular activates the vagus nerve and the brain interprets it as it is necessary to calm down, even if the nerve has not given that order specifically.
-The mechanism is the same for which, if you close your eyes and make taps with your fingers on your eyelids, you will perceive short flashes of light because the brain interprets them so.
+The diaphragmatic breathing in particular activates the vagus nerve and the brain interprets it as a necessity to calm down, even if the nerve has not given that order specifically.
+The mechanism is the same for which, if you close your eyes and make taps with your fingers on your eyelids, you will perceive short flashes of light because the brain interprets them that way.

-With diaphragmatic breathing, we make a deeper breathing that brings air into the lower part of the chest, using the diaphragm correctly and promoting relaxation.
+With diaphragmatic breathing, we have a deeper breathing that brings air into the lower part of the chest, using the diaphragm correctly and promoting relaxation.